The name of the School, Ganneys Meadow, originates from the names of fields in this area for example Orrets Meadow, Field, Pasture.

 In order to preserve the idea of meadows, flowers and green pastures each room in the building is called by the name of a flower or insect.
 You may spend time in Daisy, Lavender, Marigold, Iris, Cornflower or Lilac.

-Since 1995 we have planted many of the flowers in the garden areas, with help from parents, Groundwork Wirral and B&Q. The extensive area to the rear of school underwent a phase of tree planting including an orchard, landscaping , the creation of willow dens and paths that encourage the children to explore the natural environment.
-Alongside The Orchard Day care the babies and toddlers have a shady area with soft play and grass to enable them to experience the outdoors safely .
+Since 1995 we have planted many of the flowers in the garden areas, with help from parents, staff, Groundwork Wirral and B&Q. The extensive area to the rear of school underwent a phase of tree planting including an orchard, landscaping , the creation of willow dens and paths that encourage the children to explore the natural environment.
+Alongside our Orchard thechildren have a shady area with soft play and grass to enable them to experience the outdoors safely .
 Forest School sessions take place in the various garden areas.

 Ganneys Meadow Nursery School and Family Centre has developed from an 80 (full time equivalent) place nursery school, which was established in the early 1970's to provide Nursery Education for the primary schools on the Woodchurch Estate.